ljurado4/CS4311_LIDS_1_9uno5_Fall2023/README.md

     ```
       pip3 install flask-cors
     ```
-    * Install other required packages for the project
+    * Install other required packages for the project:
     ```
-      pip install -r requirements.txt
+      pip3 install -r requirements.txt
     ```
+5. **Install Pyshark**:

+   Given the changes made in `packets.py`, it's crucial to install the Pyshark library.
+Pyshark allows Python to interface with Wireshark for packet analysis.
+    * Install Pyshark:
+    ```
+      pip3 install pyshark
+    ```

-5. **Activate the virtual environment**
+6. **Activate the virtual environment**:
     * On Windows using CMD:
     ```
       .\env\Scripts\activate.bat